pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_overview.md

 ### Initialize PubNub

-Add a PubNub client property and configure it with your keys and UUID.
+In AppDelegate, keep a strong reference to the client and configure with your keys:

 ```
 1@interface AppDelegate () PNEventsListener>